 Where once commute times were a decisive factor in determining where an individual was willing and able to work, hybrid working has loosened the constraints surrounding geographical mobility, allowing knowledge workers to work for organizations based in a much wider range of locations.For example, it’s now perfectly conceivable that someone living in Manchester would be able to work for an organization based in London, commuting into the office once a week or once a month and working from home the rest of the time.
 In fact, it’s becoming increasingly conceivable that someone living in Manchester might even be able to work for an organization based in, say, California, flying across for big events but working entirely from home the rest of the time.This is likely to make it much easier for many hybrid workers to find work without being forced to relocate.

-To start, there are huge financial benefits available to organizations bold enough to embrace hybrid working.
-Put simply: organizations that do not need to provide a desk in an office for every single one of their employees will be able to save huge amounts of money by reducing the size of their office footprints.
+To start, there are huge financial benefits available to organisations bold enough to embrace hybrid working.
+Put simply: organisations that do not need to provide a desk in an office for every single one of their employees will be able to save huge amounts of money by reducing the size of their office footprints.
 Real estate costs – particularly in large, affluent city centres – can be colossal.
 Less space equals less rent.

-Organizations are also likely to benefit from the improved mental well-being that hybrid working offers their employees.
+Organisations are also likely to benefit from the improved mental well-being that hybrid working offers their employees.
 Workers that are happy and well-balanced are far more likely to be productive.
 (This is what many recent studies have shown – productivity tends to increase when people work remotely).
-Organizations that are able to maintain a happy, highly productive workforce are likely to be far more competitive than those that aren’t.
+Organisations that are able to maintain a happy, highly productive workforce are likely to be far more competitive than those that aren’t.

 One of the primary concerns that we hear is that hybrid/virtual working negatively affects retention.
-Organizations worry that if their employees are not coming into the physical office each day, then these employees will not have a chance to form close bonds with their colleagues or grow attached to the organization’s vision.
-This will mean that when recruiters and head-hunters come calling, these employees are less likely to remain loyal to their current organization than they would have been under the old office-based regime.In practice, what we are actually seeing is that many companies refusing to offer appealing virtual and hybrid working packages are losing their employees to companies that are willing to give these employees what they want.
+Organisations worry that if their employees are not coming into the physical office each day, then these employees will not have a chance to form close bonds with their colleagues or grow attached to the organisation’s vision.
+This will mean that when recruiters and head-hunters come calling, these employees are less likely to remain loyal to their current organisation than they would have been under the old office-based regime.In practice, what we are actually seeing is that many companies refusing to offer appealing virtual and hybrid working packages are losing their employees to companies that are willing to give these employees what they want.
 It may be fair to say, then, that two potential benefits associated with hybrid working are improved retention rates and a greater ability to attract top talent.

-Tying in with the last point about improved retention rates and ability to attract top talent, organizations that adopt hybrid working will also have a much larger range of locations from which they are able to hire than those that do not.Under an office-based model, for example, an organization based in Seattle would have been forced to hire from Seattle and its surrounding areas.
-Under a hybrid model, the same organization will be able to cast its net much further, perhaps to the whole of the US, thereby significantly increasing the number of candidates from which it is able to select its employees.
+Tying in with the last point about improved retention rates and ability to attract top talent, organisations that adopt hybrid working will also have a much larger range of locations from which they are able to hire than those that do not.Under an office-based model, for example, an organisation based in Seattle would have been forced to hire from Seattle and its surrounding areas.
+Under a hybrid model, the same organisation will be able to cast its net much further, perhaps to the whole of the US, thereby significantly increasing the number of candidates from which it is able to select its employees.

 Most meeting rooms and auditoriums have a limited capacity, which restricts the number of employees that can be present for any given event.
-This means that information tends to cascade down the organizational hierarchy, passing through different management layers until it finally reaches employees on the ground floor.
-Virtual meeting rooms, on the other hand, come with no space constraints whatsoever, creating an opportunity for senior leaders to interact directly with every individual in the organization.
+This means that information tends to cascade down the organisational hierarchy, passing through different management layers until it finally reaches employees on the ground floor.
+Virtual meeting rooms, on the other hand, come with no space constraints whatsoever, creating an opportunity for senior leaders to interact directly with every individual in the organisation.

-Whereas the benefits of hybrid working to individuals or organizations are relatively easy to measure, it can be quite difficult to quantify the benefits that these new ways of working bring to society in general.
+Whereas the benefits of hybrid working to individuals or organisations are relatively easy to measure, it can be quite difficult to quantify the benefits that these new ways of working bring to society in general.
 We can, however, make a number of quite general points about the far-reaching, societal impacts of hybrid working.

 Hybrid working promises to have a hugely positive impact on the environment.
 With fewer workers coming into the office each day, the need for huge office spaces is significantly reduced.
 Smaller offices not only mean reduced rental costs – they also mean reduced office pollution.And if fewer employees are required to come into the office every day, or travel overseas for business, then pollution associated with commuting (cars/trains/flights etc.) is also likely to drop.When rolled out on a global scale, these changes – relating to office footprints, commuting, and business travel – are likely to mean that the amount of carbon being produced by the corporate world is going to plummet – a major win for society.

-If knowledge workers are able to apply for jobs based in a wider range of locations, and if organizations are able to hire from a much larger pool of candidates, then job postings for these kinds of hybrid roles are likely to be filled far more quickly than those that are strictly office-based.
+If knowledge workers are able to apply for jobs based in a wider range of locations, and if organisations are able to hire from a much larger pool of candidates, then job postings for these kinds of hybrid roles are likely to be filled far more quickly than those that are strictly office-based.
 This will likely mean that rates of employment are consistently higher in countries where hybrid working has been widely adopted.

 To close out this post, it’s worth returning to the first point we made, about the improved well-being of hybrid workers.Society is, by definition, a collection of individuals.
 If these individuals are happier and healthier as a consequence of hybrid working, then the society to which they belong is also likely to be happier and healthier.
 The benefits of hybrid working may start with hybrid workers themselves, but they are likely to ripple out to the families and friends of hybrid workers, before finally impacting every aspect of modern life.Hybrid working alone may not be a cure-all for society’s ills, but it is, as this great experiment has shown, an important piece of the puzzle.